kaito881221/endgame-protocol/README.md

 	Ticker: $EGP
 	Blockchain: Binance Smart Chain (BSC) o	Standard: BEP-20 o	Reasoning: The core of Endgame Protocol is 'continuous activity' from its participants.
 We believe that every player must be able to trade, stake, and execute survival strategies without being burdened by high fees.
 As of 2025, the Binance Smart Chain (BSC) is the most popular platform that is compatible with Ethereum's robust smart contract functionality while offering significantly lower gas fees and faster transaction speeds.
-To prevent high gas fees from discouraging player activity and to provide the most seamless and dynamic SuFi experience, we have chosen BSC as our mainnet.
+To prevent high gas fees from discouraging player activity and to provide the most seamless and dynamic SurFi experience, we have chosen BSC as our mainnet.
 	Initial Total Supply: 100,000,000 $EGP
 o	Issuance Philosophy: The total supply of Endgame Protocol is fixed at 100 million tokens from the start.
 We reject inflationary models that dilute token value through indiscriminate issuance. o	The Core Principle - Reduction by Constant Burning: This 100 million supply is not a maximum limit, but a starting point.
 Through 'The Burn,' the core mechanism of Endgame Protocol, tokens from inactive wallets are permanently removed from the total supply every week.
 Therefore, the total amount of $EGP will continuously decrease (deflation) over time, serving as a powerful engine to naturally increase the scarcity and intrinsic value of the tokens held by the survivors.